HemendraJawariya/HaperChart/README.md

 # 💬 HaperChat

-A full-stack real-time messaging app inspired by WhatsApp — built with React, Node.js, MongoDB, and Socket.IO.
+A full-stack real-time messaging app inspired by Instagram — built with React, Node.js, MongoDB, and Socket.IO.
 It supports emoji reactions, scoped message deletion, image sharing, and persistent conversations.

 ---